anovardc-dotcom/AnovarSite/replit.md

 ## Overview

 This is a static website for Anovar HC, an IT consulting services company.
 The project is built using pure HTML, CSS, and JavaScript with a focus on modern web design principles and responsive layout.
-The website includes a homepage (index.html) and a dedicated services page (services.html) showcasing the company's comprehensive IT consulting offerings.
+The website includes a homepage (index.html), a dedicated services page (services.html), and a portfolio page (portfolio.html) showcasing the company's comprehensive IT consulting offerings and successful projects.

 ## User Preferences